design-tokens/community-group/technical-reports/format/design-token.md

 - at the group level
 - at the token level

-The `type` property must be a plain JSON string, whose value is one of the [types](#types) defined in this specification.
+The `type` property MUST be a plain JSON string, whose value is one of the [types](#types) defined in this specification.

 For example: